awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-setting-up.md

 +   Restore a PostgreSQL DB instance from a DB snapshot using the console, the [restore\-db\-instance\-from\-db\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-from-db-snapshot.html) CLI command, or the [ RestoreDBInstanceFromDBSnapshot](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceFromDBSnapshot.html) RDS API operation\.
 For instructions, see [Restoring from a DB snapshot](USER_RestoreFromSnapshot.md)\.
 +   Restore a PostgreSQL DB instance to a point\-in\-time using the console, the [ restore\-db\-instance\-to\-point\-in\-time](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-to-point-in-time.html) CLI command, or the [ RestoreDBInstanceToPointInTime](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceToPointInTime.html) RDS API operation\.
 For instructions, see [Restoring a DB instance to a specified time](USER_PIT.md)\.

-Kerberos authentication is only supported for PostgreSQL DB instancesin a VPC\.
+Kerberos authentication is only supported for PostgreSQL DB instances in a VPC\.
 The DB instance can be in the same VPC as the directory, or in a different VPC\.
 The DB instance must use a security group that allows ingress and egress within the directory's VPC so the DB instance can communicate with the directory\.

+### Console<a name="postgresql-kerberos-setting-up.create-modify.Console"></a>

-When you use the console to create a DB instance, choose **Password and Kerberos authentication** in the **Database authentication** section\.
-Choose **Browse Directory** and then select the directory, or choose **Create a new directory**\.
+When you use the console to create, modify, or restore a DB instance, choose **Password and Kerberos authentication** in the **Database authentication** section\.
+Then choose **Browse Directory**\.
+Select the directory or choose **Create a new directory** to use the Directory Service\.

-![\[Kerberos authentication setting when creating a DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/kerberos-authentication.png)

-When you use the console to modify or restore a DB instance, choose the directory in the **Kerberos authentication** section, or choose **Create a new directory**\.

-![\[Kerberos authentication setting when modifying or restoring a DB instance\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/kerberos-auth-modify-restore.png)
+### AWS CLI<a name="postgresql-kerberos-setting-up.create-modify.CLI"></a>

 When you use the AWS CLI, the following parameters are required for the DB instance to be able to use the directory that you created:
 + For the `--domain` parameter, use the domain identifier \("d\-\*" identifier\) generated when you created the directory\.